AMARTYA2020/AMARTYA2020/README.md

 - 📫 How to reach me **amartyapandey19@gmail.com**

 - ⚡ Fun fact **Coding/Development is the only thing that brings immense joy as well as immense pain :)**
-- Ultimate Life Motto: Character First Success Second :)
+- Ultimate Life Motto: Character and Perspective is everything :)

 <h3 align="left">Connect with me:</h3>
 <p align="left">